iwineye/MARKET_BEHAVIOUR_DURING_ISRO_LAUNCHES/README.md

 HOW TO RUN :

-Download the note book and replace the date and ticker data of any other company and you want the most recent returns data
+Download the note book and replace the date and ticker data with any other company and you want.
+Modify and Run

+## conclusion

+    *In terms of growth percentage BHEL and MTARTECH and CENTUM had the highest among all** **In terms of value we can see that MTARTECH,TATAELXSI,CENTUM were the highest.**